CRIMINOLOGY UNDER THE SPOTLIGHT: READINGS, RESEARCH AND POLICY

 Credit points: 30

 This subject engages with critical and cutting-edge issues in criminal justice and introduces students to key contemporary thinkers and researchers in the field in Australia and overseas.
-By focusing in depth on a specific topic of current criminological interest, students will further hone their research, analysis and communication skills, enhancing their capacity to contribute to the development of criminal justice policy.
+By examining topics of current criminological interest ,students will further hone their research, analysis and communication skills, enhancing their capacity to contribute to the development of criminal justice policy.
 Students will broaden and deepen their understanding of the relationship between criminology research, policy and practice.
-Students will be required to undertake research, prepare, present and lead a seminar discussion on an aspect of the topic that is being studied.
+Students will be required to prepare, present and lead a seminar discussion on an aspect of the topic that is being studied.

 SchoolLa Trobe Law School